Everything you need to know about planning a Loveland Pass elopement or wedding in one of Colorado’s most beautiful mountain locations.

 Loveland Pass Rules & Regulations

 As always with outdoor elopements, following Leave No Trace practices is very important!
-If couples start to break the rules and make a mess of nature, this will quickly turn into another permit-required location, so let’s all take responsibility for keeping Loveland Pass pristine!
+If couples start to break the rules and make a mess of nature, this will quickly turn into another off-limits location, so let’s all take responsibility for keeping Loveland Pass pristine!

 - No ceremony arches, chairs, or other furniture and props that don’t belong in nature.